Simplified Instructional Computer: Addressing modes for SIC/XE

-SIC Assembly Syntax
+SIC assembly syntax

 SIC uses a special assembly language with its own operation codes that hold the hex values needed to assemble and execute programs.
 A sample program is provided below to get an idea of what a SIC program might look like.
 In the code below, there are three columns.
 The first column represents a forwarded symbol that will store its location in memory.
 The second column denotes either a SIC instruction (opcode) or a constant value (BYTE or WORD).
 The third column takes the symbol value obtained by going through the first column and uses it to run the operation specified in the second column.
 This process creates an object code, and all the object codes are put into an object file to be run by the SIC machine.